 Getting the count right matters!
 Arkansas receives six to seven billion annually in federal dollars based on the results of the national census.
-These funds support Medicaid and grants for transportation, education, public housing, community development, and dozens of other critical federal programs.
+These funds support Medicaid, grants for transportation, education, public housing, community development, and dozens of other critical federal programs.

-The Census Bureau's Population Estimates Program (PEP) produces estimates of the population for the United States, individual states, Puerto Rico, metropolitan and micropolitan statistical areas, and counties, cities and towns.
+The Census Bureau's Population Estimates Program (PEP) produces annual estimates of the population for the United States, individual states, Puerto Rico, metropolitan and micropolitan statistical areas, counties, cities, and towns.

 Every five years, the U.S. Census Bureau collects extensive statistics about businesses that are essential to understanding the American economy.
 This official count, better known as the Economic Census, serves as the foundation for the measurement of U.S. businesses and their economic impact.
 As part of the Census Bureau’s mission to provide timely information on the health of the U.S. economy, this 'business' census serves as the most extensive collection of data related to business activity.
 Nearly 4 million businesses, large, medium and small, covering most industries and all geographic areas of the United States will receive surveys tailored to their primary business activity.